Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

   module.exports = cds.server
   ```
 - Result:
-  - The audit_log_403 function is configured to capture **SecurityEvent** logs for all 403 Forbidden responses
+  - The audit_log_403 function is configured to capture **SecurityEvent** logs for all 403 Forbidden responses.
-  - Two event handlers are implemented:
+  - Three event handlers are implemented to enable comprehensive audit logging for security incidents like 403 Forbidden responses:
+    - cds.on('served'): Establishes connections to services like 'audit-log' after initialization, preparing resources for global event processing.
-    - Non-batch requests: Monitors HTTP response status codes and triggers audit logging when res.statusCode == 403
+    - cds.on('bootstrap'): Monitors HTTP response status codes for non-batch requests and triggers audit logging when a 403 error occurs.
-    - Batch subrequests: Captures 403 errors within OData batch operations and logs them appropriately.
+    - cds.on('serving'): Captures 403 errors within OData batch operations and logs them appropriately for service-specific events.

 ## ✅ 5.
 Verification: